gtiwari912/Identifying-the-Entities-in-news-video-with-NLTK/README.md

 # Identifying-the-Entities-in-news-video-with-NLTK
 The Project is develop to identify the Entities of a news video by getting the keywords spoken in the video with NLP using NLTK library of python.
 Not only news videos it can identify the topics discussed any video
+The project can be used in many field such as video recommendation system for online video streaming platforms, since it can identify the keywords/topics discussed in videos.

 ## Instructions to run the code
 #### Step 1